earthly/earthly/examples/go/README.md

 hello world
 ```

-Finally, let's say that we want to build a Docker image for this program.
+Let's say that we want to build a Docker image for this program.
 For this, we can add another target, which depends on `build` and uses the built program.

 ```Dockerfile
 # Earthfile